Join the mailing list

 Valid until 29/02/24

-The Bank of Israel is responsible for Maintaining the stability of the money market, foreign currency market.
-The Bank implements the monetary policy using a verity of monetary tools and monitors ongoing developments in the foreign currency market, analyzes them, and implements the Bank's exchange rate policy.
+The Bank of Israel is responsible for maintaining the stability of the foreign currency market.
+The Bank implements monetary policy using a variety of monetary tools, monitors and analyzes ongoing developments in the foreign currency market, and implements the Bank's exchange rate policy.

 Tools for Implementing Monetary Policy

-The Bank of Israel conducts interest rate policy that is intended to achieve the inflation rate target set by the government.
-To that end, the Bank uses various monetary tools, including monetary loans to banking corporations, monetary deposits of banking corporations with the Bank of Israel, a credit window and deposit window, makam issues, open market operations, and repos.
+The Bank of Israel conducts its interest rate policy with the intention of attaining the inflation rate target set by the government.
+To that end, the Bank uses various monetary tools, including monetary loans to banking corporations, accepting monetary deposits from the banking corporations, a credit window and a deposit window, MAKAM (short-term Bank of Israel loan) issues, open market operations, and repos.

-The monetary loans and deposits window: The Bank of Israel makes a window for monetary loans (against collateral) available to the banking corporations, the interest on which is a certain amount higher than the Bank's headline interest rate, currently 3.75%, and a window for monetary deposits, on which it pays a rate of interest a certain amount below the Bank's headline interest rate, currently 2.75%.
+The monetary loans and deposits window: The Bank of Israel makes a window for monetary loans (against collateral) available to the banking corporations, with the interest on the loans set at a certain amount higher than the Bank's headline interest rate.
+The Bank of Israel also makes a window for monetary deposits available to the banking corporations, with the interested on the deposits set at a certain amount below the Bank's headline interest rate.

-Open market operations: Another tool used by the Bank of Israel to provide liquidity is the purchase and sale in the secondary market of various types of government bonds for various terms.
+Open market operations: Another tool that the Bank of Israel uses to provide liquidity is the purchase and sale of various types of government bonds for various terms in the secondary market.

 Representative Exchange rates